 On top of the gender gap in tech, there’s a massive hiring problem.
 Some 72% of tech teams currently have a skills shortage and this is being exacerbated by the ‘quiet quitting’ phenomenon off the back of the post-pandemic Great Resignation.

 Despite all the big brains in tech, one vital demographic is being ignored – menopausal women.
-By ignoring this group, representation is obviously being failed and tech companies will not meet the needs of society.
+By ignoring this group, representation is obviously being failed, and tech companies will not meet the needs of society.
+This lack of awareness extends to understanding how to support neurodiverse colleagues, further complicating the representation issue.

 In this piece, Helen Normoyle, Co-Founder of specialist online health service, My Menopause Centre, looks at why it’s so vital that tech companies provide menopause support, awareness and training for staff.